Evangeline Do of Handmade Beginnings shares 5 great tips to help teach sewing to your kids, no matter their age.

 The more children practice sewing techniques the better they will become at them.

-If your child is struggling with a certain technique, for example sewing on a button; try to give them multiple projects that incorporate buttons until they are confident with the skill.
+If your child is struggling with a certain technique, like sewing on a button, try to give them multiple projects that incorporate buttons until they are confident with the skill.
 Or document the child’s progress by photographing their projects and returning to them a few months, or even a year later to see how far they’ve come.

 4. Mistakes Happen